-Determination: In Place
+Determination: In Place But Needs Improvement

-Norway's domestic legislative framework is in place and contains all of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (SRs 1.1 - 1.3).
-It also provides for a framework to enforce the requirements (SR 1.4).
+Estonia's domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in relation to the scope of Financial Accounts required to be reported and the due diligence procedures required to identify them (SR 1.2).
+Most significantly, the definition of the term Controlling Persons is not consistent with the requirements with respect to trusts and legal arrangements.